 Think of it this way...
 A digital scale measures static weight.
 A 10# bag of flour will weigh 10#.

-Your results on a digital scale gives you an untrue value for the severity of your injury.
+The results from a digital scale give you an untrue value for the severity of your injury.

 HOW TO PERFORM THE WEIGHT BEARING TEST

 1. Test the healthy wrist first